 #2 Consumer Electronics:

-The electronics industry has come a long way in terms of addressing the issues related to the environment.
-However, the electronics waste generated annually contributes a lot to polluting our landfills.
+The electronics industry has come a long way in addressing the issues related to the environment.
+However, the electronics waste generated annually contributes greatly to polluting our landfills.

 Recently, the electronics industry has realized its role in decreasing land pollution by building sustainable solutions for dumping waste problems.

 Biodegradable plastics are used in products like pins, screws, and tacks.
-Additionally, recently biodegradable sutures have also made their way to hospitals and clinics for high-end surgeries.
+Recently, biodegradable sutures have also made their way to hospitals and clinics for high-end surgeries.

 Bioplastics are also used in dentistry as implants to fill holes created by removing teeth.